 - 1. Place the primary management emphasis on walleye.
 Continue ongoing large-scale hatchery program designed to produce a three-year running average of 3.6 walleye per net during late summer gillnetting series. - a.
 Maintain a three-year running average of 3.6 walleye per net during summer gillnetting series - b.
 Maintain a proportional stock density (PSD) between 40 and 65 during summer gill netting series.
-PSD is the proportion of all walleye greater than 15" divided by the total number of walleye greater than 10".

-- 2. Achieve angler catch rates of 0.4 walleye per hour during periods of the summer creel.
-This catch rates will likely not occur throughout the reservoir but in discrete regions of the reservoir. (reservoir-wide angler creel surveys will be conducted every 2-3 years depending on funding) - a.
-WAE Catch rates from previous creels justify that fishery can produce 0.4 in regions of the reservoir or during discrete periods of the year - b.
-Literature that put 0.4 in context - c.
-Biological significance of 0.4 - 3.
+PSD is the proportion of all walleye greater than 15" divided by the total number of walleye greater than 10". - 2.
+Achieve angler catch rates of 0.4 walleye per hour during periods of the summer creel.
+This catch rates will likely not occur throughout the reservoir but seasonally in regions of the reservoir. (reservoir-wide angler creel surveys will be conducted every 2-3 years depending on funding) - 3.
 Stock a minimum of 3.0 million fingerlings annually.
 Fingerling production will depend on quality of eggs collected, egg hatching success and pond production (spring weather conditions).
 If fingerling production exceeds 3 million, biological and environmental conditions (listed below) will be reviewed to determine if stocking additional walleyes is justified.
 Stocking rates may be reduced if biological and environmental conditions are unfavorable to maintaining a high quality walleye fishery.
 Continue to evaluate walleye fingerling and fry survival and recruitment.
 Augment fingerling stocking with fry as conditions and availability allow.

 The following criteria will be used to guide walleye stocking rates.
+If conditions in these criteria are met, walleye may be stocked at rates greater than 3 million.

 - a.
 Physical Condition of Existing Walleye Population - i.
-Relative weights should be a minimum of 90 for walleye greater than preferred length ( $\geq$ 20"), and a minimum of 80 for walleye less than quality length (<20").
+Relative weights should be a minimum of 90 for walleye greater than preferred length (\geq 20"), and a minimum of 80 for walleye less than quality length (<20").
 Other population structure indices will also be considered. - b.
 Reservoir Water Levels - i.
 Reservoir should have forecast of rising or stable pool in spring of present year.
 This is precursor to increased shoreline forage fish production. - c.
 Shoreline Forage Fish - i.
 Average beach seine combined catch rate for emerald shiner, spottail shiner, young-of-year crappie, and young-of-year yellow perch should be greater than 100/seine haul.
 This would indicate adequate abundance of forage fish for walleye less than quality length. - d.
 Cisco Abundance - i.
 Average vertical gill-net catch rate for young-of-year cisco should be greater than 20/gill-net.
 This would indicate adequate production of forage fish for walleye greater than preferred length. - 4.
 Walleye Limits: 5 daily and 10 in possession